damithsj/sitestat/README.md

 sitestat website_url filename
 ```
 This option writes timings in semicolon seperated format to the given file.
 Entry starts with the Timestamp so you can schedule the script to periodically retrive website stats.
+Check the scheduler for example windows schedule task.

 ```
 2020-11-11 18:00:00;https://dsj23.me/;200;0.110000;0.141000;0.188000;0.485000;0.829000;